Email Users Plugin

 Before/after screenshots may be enough, as I'd be able to glean the email addresses from the Recipients area of the screenshot.

-#2 Updated by Luke Waltzer over 3 years ago
+#2 Updated by Luke Waltzer almost 4 years ago

 Thanks for this, Boone.
 I'm reluctant to ask Laurie to go back to the faculty fellow to help with troubleshooting, as she's already spread pretty thin.